 “Layla?”
 A woman’s voice called from across the street.

 “Hi, Miss Rachel!”
 Layla sprung to her feet and dashed to her neighbor's yard.

 “What are you doing outside?”
 Rachel was young and looked different from mommy.
 She had long brown hair that looked like it was painted like a tiger with red stripes.

-“My mom is sleeping and I don’t know where dad is.
-But I’m really hungry.
+“My mom is sleeping, and I don’t know where dad is.
+But I’m starving.
 Do you have any cookies?”
 Layla put her hand on her stomach.
 It was starting to hurt.

 Layla led the way in the house.
 Rachel knew it well.
 She had been babysitting for Layla since she was born.
 Everywhere she looked, everything seemed to be in place.
 As they went down the hall, Rachel noticed the office door was open, and it’s never open.
 The office always stayed locked.

 Rachel was shaking.
 There was a pool of blood on the floor below the dangling arm.
-And Layla was right, her eye was open.
+And Layla was right.
+Her eye was open.
 Rachel didn’t need to look anymore.
-The woman was dead and this little girl had spent the day with a dead body and didn’t know it.
-She didn’t want to alarm her, so when she called the police, Rachel made sure to do it in another room.
+The woman was dead, and this little girl had spent the day with a dead body and didn’t know it.
+She didn’t want to alarm her, so Rachel made sure to do it in another room when she called the police.

 The police officer smiled down at her.
 But when he looked up at Rachel, he knew it was about to be a long night.
 “No, I’m here to see your mommy."

 “Well, good luck.
 She’s been sleeping all day.”
 Layla didn’t care anymore about the new person, her cartoon was on, and there was no way she was going to miss it.